 Trip Destination: Date of Trip:

 Staff Leader: Other Staff:

 Purpose of Visit: Company Used:

 Number in Group: Year Groups involved:

 Please comment on the following features where they apply

+ı .

 Evaluation Point Rating out of 10 Comment

 The company's pre-visit organisation

 Travel Arrangements

 Quality of Programme provided

 Suitability of Accommodation

 Guide/company representative

 Evening Activities

-Was your risk assessment a Were there any areas it did cover?
+Was your risk assessment adequate?
+Were there any areas it did not cover?

-Were there any pupils who outstanding representative school?
+Were there any pupils who were outstanding representatives of the school?